 The IHU provides Executive MBA students with the opportunity to develop a range of professional soft skills to enhance performance and manage complexity.

 Managers are often concerned with individual or group responsibility of career development.
 The IHU EMBA offers a range of training sessions covering the exploration of work-related issues, development of new perspectives, negotiating skills, effective management of change, planning implementation and personal development.
 These are all skills that are considered important in high-pressure and rapidly changing work environments.

 The Professional Skills Development programme has obligatory attendance and consists of four all-day seminars, during the scheduled weekends of the EMBA programme.

 The Integrating Seminars

 At the IHU we believe in the importance of rooting business education and learning in the real world.
 As such, we have developed 3 full-day seminars known as ‘The Integrating Seminars’.

-The purpose of the Integrating Seminars is to provide a forum for participants to interact, discuss and debate contemporary economic and business issues with leading economic policy makers, senior managers and top level professionals from Greece, the Balkan region and West Europe.
+The purpose of the Integrating Seminars is to provide a forum for participants to interact, discuss and debate contemporary economic and business issues with leading economic policy makers, senior managers and top level professionals from Greece, the Balkan region and Western Europe.